serenity-is/docs/howto/how_to_upgrade_to_serenity_2_typescript.md

 Anyway, TypeScript is probably the future for Serenity applications, as it has a stronger backing at the moment (Microsoft and average number of users).
 Also TypeScript feels like native Javascript with proper intellisense, refactoring and compile time type checking.

 We've been using Saltaralle with Serenity since start but its future is a bit blurry.
-It didn't get any updates since Saltaralle is acquired by Bridge.NET, last June (2015).
+It didn't get any updates since it is acquired by Bridge.NET, last June (2015).

 Saltaralle with Serenity is more stable than TypeScript for now.
 Your old code will continue to work.
 Saltaralle will be supported as long as possible with Serenity for backward compability.